Cost Formulas for Inventories – FIFO, LIFO and Weighted Average Cost (IAS 2)

 FIFO method

-FIFO method presumes the earliest purchased or produced inventories are sold first.
-Thus, items still in inventory are the most recently acquired or made (IAS 2.27).
+Under the FIFO method, the earliest purchased or produced inventories are assumed to be sold first.
+As a result, items still held in inventory at the reporting date are those most recently acquired or produced (IAS 2.27).

 Example: FIFO method